 Children's social workers, placement officers and residential care providers must be alert to such relationships when considering the placement of children under 13.
 Children of this age who are likely to be at risk from each other (or from older children) should not be placed together.

 When considering the placement (or an ongoing placement) of children over the age of 13, Team Managers must assess the level risk of sexual relationships developing and should ensure strategies are in place to reduce or prevent these risks if they are likely to be either exploitative and/or abusive.

 Where children aged 13 - 18 are placed together with no identified risk of exploitative or abusive behaviour, foster carers/residential staff must monitor any developing relationships, sensitively but positively discouraging children from engaging in under age sexual relationships.

 Overall, foster carers/ residential staff should be mindful of their duty to consider the overall welfare of children and this may mean recognising that illegal activity is taking place and working to minimise risks and consequences.
-If there is any suspicion that a child is engaging in illegal behaviour it must be discussed with the allocated social worker who will consider what further action is required under the Merton Safeguarding Children Board and the London Safeguarding Children's Board Procedures.
+If there is any suspicion that a child is engaging in illegal behaviour it must be discussed with the allocated social worker who will consider what further action is required under the Merton Safeguarding Children Partnership and the London Safeguarding Children's Board Procedures.

 Any actions taken in this respect will be subject to Team Manager consultation and must be addressed in a Child's Placement Plans.

 If the Foster Carers/ residential staff suspect children are engaging in sexual relationships, they should: